The Höbel Lab

 Multimodal Communication

 Frogs are considered the epitome of acoustically communicating organisms.
-Nevertheless, calling males produce inherently multimodal signals as they inflate and deflate their vocal sacs, such that each call is associated with a default visual and vibrational/waterwave component.
-We are interested in elucidating the importance of individual and combined signal components for signal perception, signal evolution and mate choice.
+Nevertheless, calling males produce inherently multimodal signals as they inflate and deflate their vocal sacs, such that each call is associated with a default visual and vibrational/water-wave component.
+We are interested in elucidating the importance of individual and combined signal components (“modality interactions”) for signal perception, signal evolution and mate choice.

 Lab News